Björn Strid

 Björn Ove Ingemar "Speed" Strid (born 10 September 1978) is a Swedish singer best known as the frontman of the melodic death metal band Soilwork and the classic rock band The Night Flight Orchestra.
 He has also performed with Disarmonia Mundi, Terror 2000, Coldseed, and Act of Denial, among others.

+In 2023, Jake Richardson of Loudwire included him in his list of the "10 Best Clean Singers in Metalcore".

 Early life

 Strid was born in Helsingborg.
 He gained the nickname "Speed" from fellow students as a result of the "extreme music" he was known to enjoy.

 Career

 Strid co-founded the melodic death metal band Soilwork in 1995 under the name Inferior Breed which was later changed to Soilwork once the fledgling band's sound began to take shape.
 He is the only original member still in the band.
 Most of Soilwork's lyrics are written by Strid himself.

 Strid has also provided vocals for Darkane on their demo recording prior to Lawrence Mackrory joining the band before their debut album.
 He made a guest appearance on the Destruction track "The Alliance of Hellhoundz" alongside numerous other prominent metal singers, as well as appearing on Zero Tolerance's "Prime Time Mind Surgery", Phoenix-based metal band Howitzer's "245", and Danish band Mercenary's "Redefine Me" from their album The Hours That Remain.
 He has also recently provided guest vocals for the Seattle-based band Demon Hunter on the track "Collapsing" from their album The World Is a Thorn which was released in March 2010, and also performed on power metal band Kamelot's Poetry for the Poisoned on the track "The Great Pandemonium".
 He also performed guest vocals on the track "Puppets 2: The Rain" by American metalcore band Motionless in White.
 In February 2013, Strid began a collaboration with the Russian metal band The Polygon that released the debut EP Stained Anger in 2014.
 He also performed the choruses on The Moor's single "The Castaway" which was released in July 2014.
 He also provided vocals on Earthside's song "Crater" from their debut album A Dream in Static.
 Strid is also featured on Silent Descent's track "Vortex" from their 2017 album Turn to Grey.